-The EU-Compass will collect examples of good practices from EU countries and stakeholders on an ongoing basis.
-These examples will be evaluated using quality criteria agreed with Member States and the Commission that will be finalised in early 2016.
+The EU-Compass collects examples of good practices from EU countries and stakeholders on an ongoing basis.
+These examples are evaluated using quality criteria agreed with EU countries and the Commission.

 EU country involvement

-The Commission, in cooperation with the Group of Governmental Experts on Mental Health and Well-being, supervises the development and implementation of the EU-Compass.
-There are many mental health promotion activities in each EU country, both at national and regional level.
+The European Commission, in cooperation with the Group of Governmental Experts on Mental Health and Well-being, supervises the development and implementation of the EU-Compass.
+Various national and regional mental health promotion activities are underway in EU countries.

 From scientific reports to consensus papers

-The EU-Compass will produce four scientific reports on different themes identified by the Group of Governmental Experts on Mental health.
-Each paper will cover issue and problem surrounding the theme, the current situation in Europe, a summary of relevant activities at the EU level and in Member States, best practices identified, and principles and recommendations for action.
+The four scientific reports produced by EU-Compass feature specific themes identified by the Group of Governmental Experts on Mental health.
+Each paper explores the issues surrounding each theme, the current situation in Europe, a summary of relevant activities at the EU level and in EU countries, best practices identified, and principles and recommendations for action.